 Students using VA benefits are monitored on a weekly basis for attendance.
-You are required to meet and maintain your VA attendance obligations.
+You are required to meet and maintain your attendance requirements.
 The goal is 100% of your attendance requirement.
 Asher College requires 80% attendance during any 4-week period.
 If you fail to maintain 80% attendance requirement a student can be placed on Academic Probation.

-If at the end of the Academic Probation period, the student is not meeting minimum satisfactory attendance requirements, the SCO will terminate certification.
+If at the end of the academic probation period, the student is not meeting minimum satisfactory attendance requirements, the SCO will terminate certification.
 VA education benefit certification can be reinstated if the student subsequently demonstrates satisfactory academic requirements.

-In the event a student is placed on Academic Probation for attendance a second time, the SCO will terminate certification.
-Students may appeal this decision in writing to the Campus Director.
-Students are notified within 5 business days of a decision at such time the resolution will be final.
+In the event a student is placed on academic probation for attendance a second time, the SCO will terminate certification.
+Students can appeal this decision in writing to the Campus Director.
+The student will be notified within 5 business days of a decision at such time the resolution will be final."